-- Design and oversee the PB process - Distribute promotional materials - Promote PB in their organizations and at community events - Volunteer for assistance at 1/3 of public meetings, events, outreach efforts, voting sites, committee facilitation, and other PBrelated events - PBSC members with three unexcused absences of regular PBSC meetings in a 12-month period shall be disqualified from the PBSC and replaced by an alternate.
+- Design and oversee the PB process - Distribute promotional materials - Promote PB in their organizations and at community events - Volunteer for assistance at 1/3 of public meetings, events, outreach efforts, voting sites, committee facilitation, and other PBrelated events - PBSC members who miss three regular PBSC meetings in a 12-month period shall be disqualified from the PBSC and replaced by an alternate.
 (For organizational members, attendance of a secondary representative shall not be considered an absence).
-PBSC members may have one excused absence in a 12-month period.
-A City Manager designee shall contact member civic organizations or at-large members with two unexcused regular meetings absences.
-Enforcing attendance rules shall be a responsibility of the Steering Committee leadership.

-- Steering Committee members may be assigned as liaisons or facilitators to Budget Delegate committees, but may not participate as budget delegates.
+A City Manager designee shall contact member civic organizations if two regular meetings are missed by either an organizational representative or the organization as a whole.
+Enforcing attendance rules shall be a responsibility of the Steering Committee leadership. - Steering Committee members may be assigned as liaisons or facilitators to Budget Delegate committees, but may not participate as budget delegates.
 Liaisons provide technical support to Budget Delegates during proposal development, provide informational updates on Delegate Committees' progress to the Steering Committee, and connect Budget Delegates with resources.
-Steering Committee members may not advocate for specific projects. - Recruit volunteers, organizations and community stakeholders to assist with the PB process - Mobilize Vallejo residents and stakeholders to actively participate in the process - Assist City Manager Designee in arranging food, childcare, and interpretation for assemblies and meetings - Categorize project ideas and conduct preliminary review of ideas for eligibility - Make initial eligibility recommendations of 20 project proposals during Second Stage Vetting and submit proposals and recommendations to City staff - Meet with City Manager, staff, and Budget Delegates if concerns arise over project proposal vetting determinations - Assist City Manager Designee in preparing voter-recommended project priorities for City Council consideration - Evaluate the PB process - Recommend rulebook revisions to the City Council - Monitor project implementation - Set meeting agendas through individual or group requests via the Steering Committee leadership at least seven days prior to meetings.
+Steering Committee members may not advocate for specific projects. - Recruit volunteers, organizations and community stakeholders to assist with the PB process - Mobilize Vallejo residents and stakeholders to actively participate in the process - Assist City Manager Designee in arranging food, childcare, and interpretation for assemblies and meetings - Categorize project ideas and conduct preliminary review of ideas for eligibility

+- Make initial eligibility recommendations of 40 project proposals during Second Stage Vetting and submit proposals and recommendations to City staff - Meet with City Manager, staff, and Budget Delegates if concerns arise over project proposal vetting determinations - Assist City Manager Designee in preparing voter-recommended project priorities for City Council consideration - Evaluate the PB process - Recommend rulebook revisions to the City Council - Monitor project implementation - Set meeting agendas through individual or group requests via the Steering Committee leadership at least seven days prior to meetings.